lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 - Get a list of all the Webex Spaces you are in

 Hint: you can access the Webex API Documentation here: https://webexteamssdk.readthedocs.io/en/latest/user/api.html

+## Task 3 - Generating Code with Postman
+The Deck of Cards API has a few nice commands you can do with API calls.
+The API does not require authentication, but you can re-use some values like the `deck_id` from previous calls.
+So it makes sense to use a Postman Collection.
+With that Collection, you can generate re-usable Python code for card games since the API already has the features you need for the player's actions, the code can add the rules of the game.

+This exercise gives you a chance to try the Python `requests` library by generating the code with Postman.

+### Task 3.1 - Import the Postman Collection and Environment
+- Locate the Deck of Cards Postman Collection that is available in the repo at https://github.com/CiscoDevNet/dne-devfun-code/tree/main/rest-api/postman
+- Click the `deckofcards.postman_collection.json` file and click the **Copy raw contents** button in the GitHub repository.
+- In your Postman Workspace, create a new collection.
+Click Import and paste the copied contents.
+The collection should automatically be detected and saved as 'Deckofcards'.
+- Repeat these steps for the `deckofcardsapi.postman_environment.json` file.
+This should be saved in the 'Environments' section as deckOfCardsApi or similar

+### Task 3.2  - Generate Code using the Imported Postman  Collection
+- In the imported Collection, locate the REST API call that shuffles a deck.
+- To make sure that you shuffle six decks, change the query parameter to `?deck_count=6` in the URI in Postman.
+- Instead of clicking **Send**, click `</>`.
+The **Code snippet** sidebar opens
+- From the drop-down list, choose **Python - Requests**.
+Postman generates working code for you.
+Notice that there are additional programming languages and libraries that you can select in the drop-down list.
+- Click **Copy to Clipboard**.